mjmillerlab/thrashers/README.md

 ##authors
-Matthew Miller, Villanova University
-Jeff DaCosta, Boston University
-Jen Mortenson, Tufts University
-Michael Sorenson, Boston University
-Robert Curry, Villanova University
-Michael Reed, Tufts University
+Matthew Miller (Villanova University), Jeff DaCosta (Boston University), Jen Mortensen (Tufts University), Michael Sorenson (Boston University), Robert Curry (Villanova University), Michael Reed, (Tufts University)

 ## overview
 Nine species of trembers and thrashers (Aves: Mimidae) are found in the West Indies and adjacent Caribbean mainland.
 Five of the nine species are West Indian endemics, and one species (*Ramphocinclus brachyurus*) is endemic to the islands of St. Lucia and Martinique in the Lesser Antilles where they persist in threatened populations of only a few hundred (Martinique) or a few thousand birds (St. Lucia).